-The first phase of the project to clear many years of undergrowth and fallen trees was carried out in late 2018 by a small groups of volunteers working to cut the weeds and shrubs. (see photo gallery -
+The first phase of the project to clear many years of undergrowth and fallen trees was carried out in late 2018 by a small groups of volunteers working to cut the weeds and shrubs. (see photo gallery - clearance)

 As a result of contact with Historic England to obtain advice on the subsequent maintenance of the barrow, it was placed on the "Monument at Risk Register", with a number of diseased and leaning trees creating a threat to the barrow.
-An application to Historic England for grant funding to remove trees and replant with grass was successful and the tree clearance was undertaken in July 2019.
-Autumn 2019 will see reseeding and the subsequent three years maintenace will be supported by Historic England.
+An application to Historic England for grant funding to remove trees (see photo gallery - tree removal) and replant with grass was successful and the tree clearance was undertaken in July 2019.
+March 2020 saw a "field walk" ( an almost forensic fingertip search of the barrow surface ) carried out by volunteers from the History Group, the Wiltshire Archaeological Field Group and members of Gloucester Archaeology.
+In addition to removing a few artefacts the surface was carefully raked and prepared for grass seed planting.
+Our thanks to all the volunteers who seemingly very much enjoyed the activity. (see photo gallery - field walk).
+The subsequent three years maintenace will be supported by Historic England.